Buddhism: Cultural influence

 Buddhism has had a profound influence on various cultures, especially in Asia.
 Buddhist philosophy, Buddhist art, Buddhist architecture, Buddhist cuisine and Buddhist festivals continue to be influential elements of the modern Culture of Asia, especially in East Asia and the Sinosphere as well as in Southeast Asia and the Indosphere.
 According to Litian Fang, Buddhism has "permeated a wide range of fields, such as politics, ethics, philosophy, literature, art and customs", in these Asian regions.
 Buddhist teachings influenced the development of modern Hinduism as well as other Asian religions like Taoism and Confucianism.
 Buddhist philosophers like Dignaga and Dharmakirti were very influential in the development of Indian logic and epistemology.
 Buddhist educational institutions like Nalanda and Vikramashila preserved various disciplines of classical Indian knowledge such as grammar, astronomy/astrology and medicine and taught foreign students from Asia.

 In the Western world, Buddhism has had a strong influence on modern New Age spirituality and other alternative spiritualities.
 This began with its influence on 20th century Theosophists such as Helena Blavatsky, which were some of the first Westerners to take Buddhism seriously as a spiritual tradition.
 More recently, Buddhist meditation practices have influenced the development of modern psychology, particularly the practice of Mindfulness-based stress reduction (MBSR) and other similar mindfulness based modalities.
 The influence of Buddhism on psychology can also be seen in certain forms of modern psychoanalysis.

 Demographics

-Buddhism is practised by an estimated 342 million in 2020, representing 4% of the world's total population.
-Previous estimates include 488 million, 495 million, or 535 million people as of 2010.
-Buddhism is the only major religion to have declined massively in the last decade, particularly due to growing irreligion in East Asia.
+Global percentage of adherents by religion.
+Buddhists comprise about 4.1% of the world's population.